amschel99/Data-Structures-JS/README.md

-## A stack is LIFO data structure implemented using the Stack class as shown below
+## A Stack is LIFO data structure implemented using the Stack class as shown below.

+#### LIFO means LAST IN FIRST OUT.

+The last element to be pushed to the stack is the first on to be popped/removed or accessed.